BusraEcemSakar/christmas-coding-challenge-2024/README.md

 This repository contains a Python solution to find Nth Highest Salary.

 Given an Employee table with id and salary, write a function nth_highest_salary to return the nth highest salary.
 If there are fewer distinct salaries than n, the function should return None.

+# DAY 3
+Rank Scores

+This repository contains a Python solution to find Rank Scores.

+The ranking should be calculated according to the following rules:

+-The scores should be ranked from the highest to the lowest.

+-If there is a tie between two scores, both should have the same ranking.

+-After a tie, the next ranking number should be the next consecutive integer value.
+In other words, there should be no holes between ranks.

+Return the result table ordered by score in descending order.